As the market shifts, your mortgage may no longer be the best option for you. Our advisers can help secure a new deal that’s more suitable.

 Life happens, and let’s face it, when you work a 9-5 job, it’s often impossible to make appointments during standard business hours.
 That’s why we offer late-night appointments 5 days a week.
 We are committed to accommodating your schedule, ensuring you receive the support you need at a time that works best for you.

-You may have changed jobs during the time when your mortgage first started, so we will need to make sure your income still supports the outstanding mortgage if you decide to move to new lender.
+We need to make sure your income still supports the outstanding mortgage if you decide to move to new lender.
 Once we know an estimation of how much you could lend, we always suggest you check your credit file.
 This may have done with the original purchase, but it’s good practice to make sure that all your payments are up to date and you know what a potential new lender would see on your credit file.

 Its key here that you understand what deal you would prefer, and what would happen if the interest rates changed, or if you would prefer to guarantee you monthly repayments for a set period of time.
 It’s not always about the interest rate, we need to factor in any fees associated, such as product fees, valuation fees, any early repayment charges, application fee and any associated legal costs.